 Chapter 2 addresses the change in TCN production rates during glaciation due to the compression of atmospheric mass from a colder atmosphere and redistribution of atmospheric mass from large-scale wind patterns moving around voluminous continental ice masses during the last glacial maximum (LGM).
-This chapter is a manuscript that was submitted for publication to Journal of Geophysical Research, Solid Earth in May 2005.
+This chapter is a manuscript that was submitted for publication to Journal of Geophysical Research, Solid Earth.
 The manuscript has not been accepted or rejected as of the submission of this thesis.
-The co-authors J. Fastook and J. Johnson provided the UMISM output of global LGM ice configuration to R. Toracinta and B. Oglesby.
-Co-authors R. Toracinta and B. Oglesby provided output of surface pressures from the CCM3 general circulation model.
-Co-author J. Gosse revised and clarified the text.
-My contribution includes making the production rate calculations, rescaling the previously reported 10Be production rates for the climate effect, writing the manuscript and drafting the figures.
+The coauthors, J. Fastook and J. Johnson provided the UMISM output of global LGM ice configuration to R. Toracinta and B. Oglesby.
+Co-authors, R. Toracinta and B. Oglesby provided output of surface pressures from the CCM3 general circulation model.
+Co-author, J. Gosse revised and clarified the text.

-Chapter 3 presents TCN in bedrock as evidence for the extent of ice cover in the Torngat Mountains, as in a previous study (Marquette et al., 2004), but also extends the use of TCN to ascertain the dynamic state of the ice with the help of a thermo-mechanical ice sheet model.
+Chapter 3 presents TCN in bedrock as evidence for the extent of ice cover in the Torngat Mountains, as in previous studies (Marquette et al. 2004), but also extends the use of TCN to ascertain the dynamic state of the ice with the help of a thermo-mechanical ice sheet model.
 A new calibration of a glacial erosion rule using both model-derived basal velocities and TCN in bedrock is derived.
 Some of the data reported in Marquette et al. (2004) are reproduced in this chapter, but are updated to recent production rates.
 This manuscript was accepted to Earth Surface Processes and Landforms and is in press as of the submission of this thesis.
-Co-authors J. Fastook and J. Johnson provided the ice sheet model that was used to simulate ice cover over the Torngat Mountains.
+Co-authors, J. Fastook and J. Johnson provided the ice sheet model that was used to simulate ice cover over the Torngat Mountains.
 Co-authors, J. Gray and D. Stockli assisted sample collection in the field.
-Co-authors L. Stockli and B. Finkel provided laboratory assistance and accelerator mass spectrometry (AMS) analyses, respectively.
-Co-author J. Gosse helped to collect the samples, refine the goal of the work and to revise the text.
-My contribution to this manuscript was to collect the new samples, the physical and chemical treatment to extract TCN from the samples, calculate the ages and production rates, run UMISM simulations and collect and process the output data, write the manuscript and draft the figures.
+Co-authors, L. Stockli and B. Finkel provided laboratory assistance and accelerator mass spectrometry (AMS) analyses, respectively.
+Co-author, J. Gosse, helped refine the goal of the work and revised the text.

 Chapter 4 addresses the use of glacial till as an indicator of areally averaged basal thermal conditions, transport and the implications of this novel technique for drift prospecting in glaciated terrains, interpreting paleo-ice flow indicators, constraining landscape preservation, and assessing TCN exposure ages of boulders.
 This manuscript has not yet been submitted for publication.
-Co-authors T. Little and D. Utting provided till samples and helped choose the subset of till samples to analyze.
-Co-authors J. Johnson and J. Fastook provided the ice sheet model.
-Co-author R. Finkel provided AMS analyses of the TCN samples.
-Co-author J. Gosse helped choose the subset of till samples to analyze and assisted with revision and focus of the manuscript.
-My contribution to this manuscript was the physical and chemical treatment to extract TCN from the samples, calculate the production rates and ages, run UMISM simulations and collect and process the output data, write the manuscript and draft the figures.
+Co-authors, T. Little and D. Utting provided till samples and helped choose the subset of till samples to analyze.
+Co-authors, J. Johnson and J. Fastook provided the ice sheet model.
+Co-author, R. Finkel provided AMS analyses of the TCN samples.
+Co-author, J. Gosse helped choose the subset of till samples to analyze and assisted with revision and focus of the manuscript.

 Chapter 5 summarizes the conclusions for Chapters 2, 3 and 4 as well as uses these conclusions to discuss North American glacial erosion viewed in a context of polythermal continental ice cover during the last and preceding glaciations.
-A series of appendices follow the main text of the thesis and contain supplementary material and further explanation of details of TCN chemistry and ice sheet modelling procedures that were restricted by word count in the manuscripts that appear as Chapters 2, 3 and 4.
+A series of appendices follow the main text of the thesis and contain supplementary material and further explanation of details of TCN chemistry and ice sheet modeling procedures that were restricted by word count in the manuscripts that appear as Chapters 2, 3 and 4.